-- 3.9 The Authority's financial system is an ORACLE based general ledger and management information system, which integrates the general ledger function with those of budgetary control and payments.
+- 3.9 The Chief Financial Officer is a key member of the leadership team, helping to develop and implement the Authority's strategy.
+The Authority's financial system is an ORACLE based general ledger and management information system, which integrates the general ledger function with those of budgetary control and payments.
 Financial Regulations and Contract Procedure Rules are approved and regularly reviewed by the Authority.
 A rigorous system of monthly financial monitoring ensures that any significant budget variances are identified in a timely way, and corrective action initiated. - 3.10 The Authority's performance management and reporting of performance management continues to be improved with a more focused Corporate Strategy, the setting of priorities and is supported by regular performance monitoring.
-Corporate performance is reported on a quarterly basis and this process provides officers and Members with the opportunity to share knowledge and understanding about key performance issues affecting services. - 3.11 The Authority has a Standards Committee which promotes high ethical standards amongst Members.
-This Committee has two independent members, one of whom chairs the Committee.
-It leads on developing policies and procedures to accompany the revised Code of Conduct for Members and is responsible for local assessment and review of complaints about members' conduct. - 3.12 The Fire and Rescue National Framework for England sets out a requirement for Fire and Rescue Authorities to publish 'Statements of Assurance'.
+Corporate performance is reported on a quarterly basis and this process provides officers and Members with the opportunity to share knowledge and understanding about key performance issues affecting services. - 3.11 The Authority has a Standards Committee which promotes high ethical standards amongst Members and has one independent member.
+The Committee leads on developing policies and procedures to accompany the revised Code of Conduct for Members and is responsible for local assessment and review of complaints about members' conduct.
+The Authority also has a Scrutiny Committee which undertakes performance management functions and informs policy development. - 3.12 The Fire and Rescue National Framework for England sets out a requirement for Fire and Rescue Authorities to publish 'Statements of Assurance'.
 Specifically, Fire and Rescue Authorities must provide assurance on financial, governance and operational matters and show how they have had due regard to the expectations set out in their integrated risk management plan and the requirements included in this Framework.
 The Authority has approved the Statement of Assurance which is available on the Service's website.